SAILFISH: Vetting Smart Contract State-Inconsistency Bugs in Seconds: : Symbolic evaluation with value summary

-\textbf{Collections.} For a variable of type Array or Map, our value summary rules do not differentiate elements of under different indices or keys.
+\textbf{Collections.} For a variable of type Array or Map, our value summary rules do not differentiate elements under different indices or keys.
 In particular, for a variable $a$ of type array, the ``store'' rule performs a weak update by unioning all the previous values stored in $a$ with the new value $e_0$.
 We omit the rule for the map since it is similar to an array.
-Note that the rule is imprecise as it loses track of the values under different indices.
-However, it is \emph{sound} as it summaries \emph{all possible values} that are stored in $a$.
+Though the rule is imprecise as it loses track of the values under different indices, it summarizes possible values that are stored in $a$.

 \textbf{Assignment.} The ``assign'' rule essentially keeps the value summaries for all variables from the old value environment $\valEnv$ except for mapping $e_0$ to its new value $e_1$.

-A special case for assignment is when the right-hand-side expression is itself an external call.
-Since we do not know how the attacker is going to interact with the contract via external calls, we have to assume that it can return arbitrary values.
-As a result, we conservatively havoc the return variable.
+\textbf{External calls.} Since all private and internal functions are assumed to be inline, we assume all function invocations are external.
+As we do not know how the attacker is going to interact with the contract via external calls, we assume that it can return arbitrary values.
+Here is the key intuition of the ``ext" rule: for any invocation to an external function, we havoc its return variable $r$.\looseness=-1

 \textbf{Loop.} Finally, since computing value summaries for variables inside loop bodies are very expensive and hard to scale to complex contracts, our ``loop'' rule simply havocs all variables that are written in the loop bodies.